 The country also hosts numerous flower farms spread across its key flower-growing regions that range from the Lake Naivasha area to Nakuru, Nairobi, Athi River and Kajiado, Mt.
 Kenya region, Limuru-Rumuruti-Ol Kalou belt, Kericho-Kitale-Eldoret, and the Thika-Juja-Kiambu regions.

-Some key flower growers in the East African country include (not in any particular order) Marginpar, Wildfire Flowers, Van Den Berg RoseS, Kisima, P.J Dave Flowers, Xpression Flora Ltd, Fontana Farms, Maridadi Flowers, Maasai Flowers, Decofresh Kenya, Suera Flowers Ltd, Carzan, Flamingo, Red Lands Roses, Subati Flowers, Sian Flowers, Ever Flora, Prima Rosa, Elbur Flora, and, of course, the Black Tulip Group.
+Some key flower growers in the East African country include (not in any particular order) Marginpar, Wildfire Flowers, Van Den Berg RoseS, Kisima, P.J Dave Flowers, Xpression Flora Ltd, Fontana Farms, Maridadi Flowers, Maasai Flowers, Porini Flowers, Kikwetu Flowers, Suera Flowers Ltd, Flamingo, Red Lands Roses, Subati Flowers, Sian Flowers, Ever Flora, Prima Rosa, Elbur Flora, and the Black Tulip Group.
 (Among many others).
+Logistic companies and flower distributing companies like Octoflor, Airflo, Q7 Air Cargo, Decofresh Kenya, Hellmann Perishable Logistics, and others partner with different global airlines - and now shipping - to deliver flowers to customers across the globe.

 Flowers are the third-largest foreign exchange earner for Kenya.
 The country exports roughly 70% of its flowers to European countries, with the main export markets being the Netherlands, the UK, Germany, and Norway, with an export share of 43.3%, 17.1%, 5.8%, and 5.6%, respectively.
+Most of the exported flowers from Kenya are sold at Dutch auctions, while others are directly sold to customers such as supermarkets and florists in the country’s other markets spread across the world.

-Kenya's cut-flower industry employs more than 200,000 people across its different value chains and impacts - directly and indirectly - the livelihoods of up to 4 million people.
+Kenya's cut-flower industry employs more than 200,000 people across its different value chains and directly and indirectly impacts the livelihoods of up to 4 million people.
 In 2021, floriculture earned Kenya KSh110 billion (USD 809 million) affirming its great contribution to the country's GDP.
 The Netherlands, the United Kingdom, and Saudi Arabia were Kenya's leading destinations for cut flowers during this duration between 2020 and 2021.

 Where Are Kenya’s Flowers Mostly Grown?